 But—can the "day-to-day" You actually handle such a diet/lifestyle?
 Because, ultimately, your success rises or falls according to your commitment.
 And while my own money says you can probably ace this vegetarian gig, you're the one who plays.
 So, why not play to win?

 Here's One Way

 If you don't observe a vegetarian diet already, tackle your transition by degrees.
-In other words, do it in baby steps.
-Sure, buddy right up to those veggies, but don't try to change your entire dietary orientation in a single day.
+In other words, do it in baby steps: jump right into that bushel of veggies, but don't try to change your entire dietary orientation in a single day.

-Instead, start with a simple modification like eating another veggie (and/or fruit) every day.
+Instead, start with a simple modification: eating another vegetable (and/or fruit) every day, for example.
 Then gradually begin cutting back on meat, moving as quickly or as slowly as feels right to you.
 You could do that; we both know you could.
 But will you actually take those steps...and then keep going?

-Maybe—if you make friends with flexibility and compromise.
-For example, let's say you have this huge letch for meat today, up to and including your own arm if it comes to that.
+Maybe—if you buddy up to flexibility and compromise.
+For example, let's say you have this huge letch for meat today, possibly even your own arm if it comes to that.
 So, fine: make some kind of "faux" meat the foundation of your meal...or eat only half the meat you'd ordinarily put on your plate.
-Perhaps make yourself a chicken salad, but with somewhat less chicken than shown below.
+Perhaps make (or order) a chicken salad instead of steak or a hamburger.
+You could live with that, right?

 Getting Enough Protein